Are you an adviser? Go to Unbiased Pro

 What is a SIPP?

-Any UK resident (or person working overseas with UK earnings) under 75 can set up and pay into a SIPP
+Any UK resident (or person working overseas with UK earnings) under 75 can set up and pay into a SIPP.

 Payments can be regularly scheduled or one-off, depending on your preferences.

-However, a SIPP is distinct as it allows you to choose your investments from a range of options, including company shares, property and land, investment trusts and collective investments.
+However, a SIPP is distinct as it allows you to choose your investments from a range of options, including shares, property and land, investment trusts and collective investments.

 A SIPP offers savers a way to grow their wealth and benefit from decent returns over an extended period, but there are some important considerations and rules to be aware of.

-Why use a SIPP?
+Why should you consider a SIPP?

 The most significant difference between a SIPP and traditional pension is the increased flexibility and control over your investments.